 If you wish to make any change and/or modification to the property, you must gain BHC's written consent before going ahead with the alteration/change.
-Requests are to be submitted in writing to your Housing Manager.
-Depending on the type of modification, BHC may place particular conditions on the approval, including the use of a licensed contractor.
+Requests are to be submitted in writing to your Housing Manager via the Modification Application Form.
+Please do not proceed with the modification until you have received written approval from BHC.
+Depending on the type of modification, BHC may place particular conditions on the approval, including the use of a licensed contractor or requirement that BHC inspects the work when completed or removal at the end of tenancy.